gwysntfnd/TPL-Organization-Website/README.md

 4. Access the website by navigating to `http://localhost/` or the appropriate directory in your browser.
 5. Use the admin credentials above to log in (if login feature is implemented).

+## Online Access

+- You can also view the website through this link: garcescict3ag2.byethost31.com

 ---

 This project is a PHP-based showcase of the organization's officers list with default images handled via PHP logic.